Similar case studies Sports & leisure centres

 Metal frame: structural lightness with its complex shape

 This was a complex project given the constraints of renovation.
 In addition, handling and assembly were rendered difficult because of the lightness of the elements.
-The result is a real achievement of structural lightness with its complex shape, all associated with the preserved rustic elements.
+The result is a true achievement of structural lightness with its complex shape, all associated with the preserved rustic elements.

 The designers paid particular attention to the building's energy management.

 Firstly, the building was totally insulated from the inside so as to achieve a K30 and limit heat losses.
 In addition, renewable energies were particularly put in the spotlight.
-In terms of water, the objective is autonomy (via large rainwater tanks).
+In terms of water, the objective was autonomy (via large rainwater tanks).
 Solar panels heat the water for the showers and a quarter of the electrical power is supplied by photovoltaic panels.
 Ventilation is provided by a double flow mechanical system located in the attic of the barn.
 The entire complex is heated by two wood pellet boilers.

 - Miavoye - Anthée